Pediatric Tear Duct (Nasolacrimal Duct) Anomalies

-Nasolacrimal duct anomalies are problems with tear duct development that many babies are born with.
+Tear duct (nasolacrimal duct) anomalies are problems with tear duct development that many babies are born with.
 Tear ducts are tiny tubes near the inner corner of the eyes that carry tears from the surface of the eye into the nose to drain.

-The main cause of nasolacrimal duct anomalies is some type of obstruction, including:
+The main cause of tear duct anomalies is some type of obstruction, including:

-Newborns usually show symptoms of nasolacrimal duct anomalies within a few weeks of birth.
+Newborns usually show symptoms of tear duct anomalies within a few weeks of birth.
 These include:

-Often, your baby’s pediatrician will be able to diagnose nasolacrimal duct anomalies and, if needed, will refer to an ophthalmologist for proper management.
+Often, your baby’s pediatrician will be able to diagnose tear duct anomalies and, if needed, will refer to an ophthalmologist for proper management.

-Nasolacrimal duct anomalies often clear up without surgical treatment, in the first 6-to-8 months of age.
-When treatment is necessary, the options we recommend at Children’s National include:
+Tear duct anomalies often clear up without surgical treatment in the first 6 to 8 months of age.
+When treatment is necessary, the options we recommend at Children’s National Hospital include: